forrestbao/MLClass/7_Clustering/hw7.md

 5. [1pt] Based on the distance matrix obtained in Problem 4, what two clusters should be merged?

-6. [Bonus, 4pts] If we want 3 clusters, what are they per single-linkage clustering?
+6. [4pts] If we want 3 clusters, what are they per single-linkage clustering?
 You must show distance matrix $D$ obtained in each iteration, and the dendrogram with proper node values ($\delta$'s, divided by 2 or not).

 # Part III: DBSCAN